Hello lovelies. It’s been a much better week. Sister Bevan and I are getting along super fine.

 “Of all the modern-day celebrities, who do you think is the most like Korihor?”

 Søs Ogaard: “Where do you find hope?”

 Søs O’Bryant: “Sometimes I just think it would be easier if we were all bald!”

 Someone: “For a short time we’re nuns.”

 Pres: “Ya, none dates, none pants…”

 *Søs Bevan role-playing* “Hvad siger… nej.
 Hvad STOR i bogen?
-Ugh, every time I say ‘siger,’ I picture a book talking to me” (What do you say … no. What IS the book?)
+Ugh, every time I say ‘siger,’ I picture a book talking to me” (What says … no. What’s IN the book?)